-Bilateral Netting - Definition
+Bilateral Netting - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is Bilateral Netting?How Does Bilateral Netting Work?Types of NettingAcademics Research on Bilateral Netting

 Bilateral netting is a legal process of merging or consolidating all swap agreements between two parties into a single agreement.
 Through this process, all the swaps are netted together to create a single legal obligation, hence, rather than each swap agreement having an individual payment stream, a single net payment stream is created.
 A bilateral netting allows two parties with several legal contracts or swaps agreements to have a single agreement which is an aggregate of all other agreements.
 Aside that bilateral netting offers ease of contracts between counterparties, it also reduces the transaction or agreement volume between them.